paulagd/node-server/readme.md

 * npm v5.4.2
 * Python 2.7

-> In the [web application repository](https://github.com/paulagd/react-visualization-tool-CBIR) you can find the steps to install them.
+> In the [React visualization tool for CBIR](https://github.com/paulagd/react-visualization-tool-CBIR) you can find the steps to install all the dependences.

 ---
 ### Repositories related: